intel-analytics/BigDL-2.x/docs/docs/DockerUserGuide/index.md

 ---

-In addition to the general Analytics Zoo docker image introduced in this page, the Analytics Zoo hyperzoo image is also provided, which is added K8s and cluster serving support.
+In addition to the general Analytics Zoo docker image introduced in this page, the Analytics Zoo hyperzoo image is also pre-built, which is added K8s and cluster serving support.
 To learn about the hyperzoo imgae, visit [here](https://analytics-zoo.github.io/master/#ProgrammingGuide/k8s/).